ElektraInitiative/libelektra/src/plugins/xfconf/README.md

 ## Usage

 The usage is identical to most storage plugins except that the channel option during mount must be defined in order to tell xfconf which channel to mount.

+## Plugin Configuration

+The required `channel` configuration option is used to tell xfconf which channel to mount.

 ## Examples